The Comprehensive Holistic Nurse, Nurse Coach & Consultant Certificate Program is available to RN’s, NP’s, and LPN’s

 During section 3, students will seek additional ‘pro-bono’ coaching clients (a permission and confidentiality form will be signed by both client and student and submitted to the course instructor or designate).

-- CAM’s and Professional Practice
+- CIM’s and Professional Practice

 - Mind-Body-Spirit Connection

-- Whole Nutrition & Gut Health
+- Holistic Nutrition & Gut Health

 Section Four – Foundations of Practice